A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Step 2: Conduct User Behavior Analysis

-Understanding visitors' website behavior is like unlocking the secret to their hearts (and wallets!).
+Understanding how visitors’ behavior on your website is like unlocking the secret to their hearts (and wallets!).
 Leverage tools like heatmaps and session recordings to clearly understand their behavior.

 Heatmaps

-Heatmaps are your best friends when it comes to seeing where users click, scroll, and spend the most time on your pages.
+Heatmaps are your best friends when determining how visitors behave, such as click, scroll, and spend the most time on your pages.
 These tools create a visual map showing "hot" areas with lots of interaction and "cold" areas often ignored.

-This colorful insight lets you see if your calls-to-action (CTAs) are catching eyes, if important links are getting the love they deserve, and if visitors are scrolling down enough to see your essential content.
+This colorful insight lets you see if your calls-to-action (CTAs) are catching eyes if important links are getting the love they deserve, and if visitors are scrolling down enough to see your value proposition.

-Imagine this: users rarely click a CTA button at the bottom of the page.
+Imagine this: you notice that a CTA button at the bottom of the page is rarely clicked.
 A heatmap reveals this oversight, and you can quickly move that button higher up, making it more visible and likely to be clicked.

 Or, users may frequently click on a non-interactive image, thinking it's a button.
 That's your cue to make the image clickable or clarify its purpose.